Distribution Free Uncertainty for the Minimum Norm Solution of Over-parameterized Linear Regression: Experiments

 \section{Experiments}

-In this section, we detail the experiments that show the pNML behavior and performance on synthetic and real datasets.
-In addition, we show that the pNML regret is a good indicator of the double-decent phenomenon.
+In this section, we detail the experiments that show the pNML behavior on synthetic and real datasets.
+Also, we show that the pNML regret is a good indicator for the double-decent phenomenon.